ProAccess/place-image/readme.md

 `imageplacement: width=2.5in, cap_label="My Figure", cap_position=above`

-### You can even specify different params for different document types
+### You can even specify different image params for different document types

 You can preface any parameter with a document format identifier and that parameter will override any default or other image parameter for that